Hi, my name is Umut Işık.

 I am a software engineer and currently working as a delivery manager at Sony.

-I spent 18 years pursuing a career on software development including e-commerce sites, content management systems, product information management systems, news portals, dating sites, learning management systems and corporate multi-layer web applications.
+I am a software engineer and I spent 18 years pursuing a career in softwares developmentincluding e-commerce sites, content management systems, product information managementsystems, translation process/memory management systems, news portals, dating sites, learningmanagement systems and corporate multi-layer web applications.

 Escape From Local Maxima

 : An article about changing and managing personal skills.

 : In this article, I'll try to explain the focus areas (six firsts) that I always consider while creating the plan for adapting the new joiners to the teams.

 : This a very subjective talk about mentorship which is generally considered as a part of in-company training.

 : In this article, I will share my recent experience in creating a CI pipeline from scratch for a web application managed by a medium sized development team.